nehajade03/EV_Market_And_Trend_Analysis/README.md

    - Column E: Make
    - Column F: Model
 3. Run the `GenerateEVReport` macro.
-4. The report will be generated in a new sheet called `EV_Report`.
+4. The report will be generated in a new sheet called `Report`.

 ## Requirements
 - Microsoft Excel